Karryanna/dfinger/README.md

 Dfinger may return one of several error codes if it encounters problems.

 * 0	No problem, dfinger exited normally.
-* 1	Generic error code
+* EINVAL	Generic error code
-* 2	Error while parsing configuration file
 * ENOMEM	Could not allocate memory

 Files